 This course is suitable for any healthcare professional and will be run as a small group based, interactive workshop led by Liz Price, Head of Training, CPD and Risk Advisory Services at MDDUS.

-This course has been accredited by The Federation of the Royal Colleges of Physicians for 3 CPD credits.
+Application has been made to the Federation of the Royal Colleges of Physicians of the UK for 3 CPD credits.

 MDDUS medical member: £70